 Welcome to the second trimester.
 They say this is the easiest of the 3 trimesters.
-For a lot of women the morning sickness would have faded, your boobs might have stopped aching and because your baby is now relying on the placenta it places less stress on you hormonally which can mean a clearer mind and less mood swings.
+For a lot of women the morning sickness would have faded, your breasts might have stopped aching and the exhaustion may not be as bad.

 You might notice during this trimester stretch marks and cellulite appearing.
 Try not to panic and remember your body is doing what it needs to carry your child.
 Stretch marks do fade over time.
 There is no real way of preventing them but I do like to use a nice oil on my tummy to help with them and also relieve and tightness or dryness on the skin as your tummy grows.

-This trimester is where you’ll start to seeing weight gain happening , try not to be alarmed it is compeletly normal and essential to growing a human.
-If you are concerned with rapid or extreme weight gain speak to your OB or doctor about ways to manage and to make sure everything is okay.
+This trimester is where you’ll start to seeing weight gain happening.
+Again, try not to be alarmed, it is completely normal and essential to growing a human.
+If you are concerned with rapid or extreme weight gain speak to your OB or doctor about ways to manage.

 – All pregnancy guidelines for trimester 1 to be included which you can find HERE.